DesktopECHO/Kali-xRDP/README.md

 **Additional Info:**

-* When you log out out of a desktop session the entire WSL instance is restarted, the equivilent of a clean-boot at every login.
+* When you log out out of a desktop session the entire WSL instance is restarted, equivalent to a clean-boot at every login.
-* Disconnecting your session works well, when you re-login you pick up where you left off and your programs are still open.
+* Disconnected sessions continue to run in the background and resuming the session works reliably.
 * Enabled gksu for apps needing elevated rights (Synaptic, root console) to work around limitations in WSL1.
 * [apt-fast](https://github.com/ilikenwf/apt-fast) added to improve download speed and reliability.
 * Mozilla Seamonkey included as a stable browser that's kept up to date via apt.
 Current versions of Chrome/Firefox do not work in WSL1.